aditya060414/Simon-Says/README.md

 This is a classic "Simon Says" memory game built with vanilla HTML, CSS, and JavaScript.
 It's a fun, simple project to test and improve your memory skills.
 The game flashes a sequence of colors, and the player must repeat the sequence in the correct order.

-## 📸 Preview

-*(Add a screenshot or a GIF of your game in action here.
-You can just drag-and-drop an image file into the `README.md` editor on GitHub.)*

 ## ✨ Features

 * **Classic Gameplay:** The game generates a random color sequence that grows longer with each level.